Why choose a Westpac Car Loan?

 What if I have trouble repaying the loan?

-But we understand things can change – if something happens and you’re concerned you might not be able to make repayments, please let us know.
+But we understand things can change – if something happens and you’re concerned you might not be able to make those repayments, please let us know.
 Call us on 1800 067 497 and we’ll work with you to find a solution.
 You can also apply for Westpac Financial Hardship assistance online.

 If you are unable to make your repayments and fall into arrears, and you haven’t applied for financial hardship assistance, you can voluntarily offer the car to us to sell as a way of paying any outstanding balances.
 Alternatively, we may appoint a third party to reclaim and sell your car.
 This could incur third party fees that you will be liable for in addition to any fees and charges we may apply.